idena-network/idena-docs/docs/developer/validation.md

 Validation session consists of the following stages (UTC time):

-- 13:25:00 or later: `Flip lottery` starts when a block is mined with the `flip lottery` flag
+- 13:25:00 or later: `Flip lottery` starts when a block with the `flip lottery` flag is mined
 - 13:30:00: `Short session`
-- 13:32:00 or later: `Long session` starts when a block is mined with the `long session` flag
+- 13:32:00 or later: `Long session` starts when a block with the `long session` flag is mined
-- 14:00:00: `After-long session` starts when a block mined with a `long session finished` flag.
+- 14:00:00: `After-long session` starts when a block with a `long session finished` flag is mined
-- 14:05:00 or later: New epoch starts when a block is mined with the `validation finished` flag.
+- 14:05:00 or later: New epoch starts when a block with the `validation finished` flag is mined.
 The new epoch can be started only after mining 5 blocks in a row without any ceremonial transactions.
 This ensures that all pending ceremonial transactions are mined.

 ### Flip lottery